Every Year Gets Faster

 A New Kind of Resolution

-My new habit for 2018 (and beyond) is a new sort of resolution.
-Because I found that most resolutions come from a negativeheadspace.
+Most resolutions come from a negative headspace.
 I’m not fit enough, ergo I must go to the gym.
 My pants don’t fit, so I must give up chocolate.
 I spent too much on Christmas this year so I have to give up all the stuff I care about to try to pay off that debt.
 Bah.
 It’s all pretty damn negative and no fun at all.
 So, in Advent of 2017 I started a new habit, a new kind of resolution.
 (And I haven’t stopped yet!)

 So here’s the thing.
-The whole idea of achieving work-life balance is bunk.
+The whole idea of achieving work-life balance, or life balance, is bunk.
 It can’t be done.
 Because our lives are not static.
-The moment you get “perfect” balance something will change that will throw the whole thing right straight out of whack again.
+The moment you get “perfect” balance something will change that will throw the whole thing out of whack again.
 Life balance isn’t a destination or a race you can win.
-So cut yourself some serious slack.
-But…
+So cut yourself some serious slack, and then do it anyway.

-That’s right, do it anyway.
 Just because something can never be reached in a permanent way doesn’t mean the journey itself isn’t worth taking.
-Working toward balance in each moment of your life is a worthy goal, and even one step in that direction is worth it.
+Working toward balance in your life is a worthy goal, and even one step in that direction is worth it.
 You don’t have to arrive for the trip to have been worth taking.
 What “balance” really means is that there is room in your life for the things that matter to you.
 That might be family, and skiing, and advancing your career.
 Or it could be meditation, art, and cooking the world’s best fajitas (can I come over for dinner?).
 What balance looks like for you is unique, and exactly what it is doesn’t matter, what matters is that it matters to you.

 And if it matters to you, then it is worth making space in your life for that thing.
-Because doing so is really making space for your soul.
-So, because it’s not easy and we can never just hit autopilot and cruise along in perfect balance I created I handy checklist to help me make space for myself and my joys.
+Making space for the things you love is really making space for your soul.
+But.
+Doing this life balance thing, this journey isn’t easy.
+We can never just hit autopilot and cruise along in perfect balance.
+That’s why I created a handy checklist to help me make space for myself and my joys.
 (And you can use it too.)

 I printed my checklist out, laminated it, and use a dry erase marker on it.
 You could just print out as many copies as you like, or use a pencil.
 Or you could be seriously cool and stick it to your fridge and mark off the items with magnets.
 (And I’m sort of jealous of your fridge now.)